ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/parameters.rst

 param show
 ==========

-View all current parameters on the APM.
+View all current parameters on the autopilot.

 param set
 =========